brijow/foobar-gamestop/README.md

 You'll have to configure access to the cluster with eksctl and kubectl.
 (more info coming.)

-All commands have to be run from gamestop/deploy root directory
+All commands have to be run from gamestop/deploy root directory **on the master branch**

 ### Creating the EKS cluster
 ```